jgong29/ethGlobal-epns-guides/FinalDraft.md

  3. Where does a channel need to verify its Alias Address?
    * Verification of alias address for any chain must happen on Ethereum chain only.
-   * On the selected chain for which Alias address was provided, during channel creation [✅]
+   * On the selected chain for which Alias address was provided, during channel creation.[✅]
    * It can be verified on any chain.
    * None of the above.
 ---